Azzaare/CompressedStacks.cpp/README.md

 ## Category of algorithms
 <p>
 This compressed stack structure works correctly as a normal stack for any problems that read input from a file.
 However, the running time is optimal when the input would be read sequentially with a classical stack structure.
-For his reason, the only function implemented in the Problem template to solve it (to do a run) is the one presented below in a simplified version.
+For this reason, the only function implemented in the Problem template to solve it (to do a run) is the one presented below in a simplified version.
 </p>

 ```cpp